ribs.archives.ArrayStore

 }

-The ArrayStore supports several further operations, in particular a flexible add() method that inserts data into the ArrayStore.
+The ArrayStore supports several further operations, such as an add() method that inserts data into the ArrayStore.

 Properties that are common to every ArrayStore.